 Why Traditional Zero Trust Falls Short

-• Spoofed or rogue devices can bypass software-based access controls.
+- Spoofed or rogue devices can bypass software-based access controls.

-• BYOD and shadow IT create hidden gaps that traditional solutions cannot detect.
+- BYOD and shadow IT create hidden gaps that traditional solutions cannot detect.

-• Micro-segmentation policies fail when devices remain invisible or impersonate legitimate assets.
+- Micro-segmentation policies fail when devices remain invisible or impersonate legitimate assets.

 Without physical-layer verification, attackers can exploit these blind spots to move laterally across networks and compromise critical assets.

-Complete Layer 1 Zero Trust Security
+Zero Trust Device Security

 Full Hardware Visibility

 Zero Trust Architecture relies on accurately identifying both users and devices before granting access.
 However, hardware-based attacks often involve rogue devices that hide or spoof their identities.
-These hardware attacks tools manipulate authentication and authorization processes, presenting themselves as legitimate assets.
+These hardware attack tools manipulate authentication and authorization processes, presenting themselves as legitimate assets.

 As a result, Zero Trust controls may be bypassed, and access is granted based on false information.
 This undermines the effectiveness of Zero Trust security and enables attackers to infiltrate the network.